 - Pratt Industries & Minnesota Corrugated Box, Inc.

 - Richard M. Schulze Family Foundation

 Your support is needed, now more than ever.

-Many nonprofit agencies will face financial disruption because of COVID-19, putting serious pressure on operating budgets.
+Many nonprofit agencies are facing financial disruption because of COVID-19, putting serious pressure on operating budgets.
 BGCTC is living this uncertainty right now.
 That is why your support is needed now more than ever.
 We ask that you consider walking alongside our organization during this challenging time by making a gift to support our continued efforts and the continued needs of our kids and families.